jesugq/compiler-simplified-syntax-tree/README.md

 * nodeb         is NULL
 * nodec         is NULL

-Node of type BEGINEND
-Executes the instruction in nodea, and then the instruction in nodeb if it is not null.
-It is basically the same as an instruction of STMT.
-* nodetype      is INSTRUCTION
-* operation     is NULL
-* evaluation    is NULL
-* instruction   is STMT
-* identifier    is NULL
-* value         is NULL
-* nodea         is INSTRUCTION of ASSIGN IF IFELSE WHILE READ PRINT or BEGINEND
-* nodeb         is INSTRUCTION of STMT
-* nodec         is NULL

 Node of type EXPRESSION
 Evaluates the value in nodea with the value in nodec using the operation in this node.
 * nodetype      is INSTRUCTION